cbkmephisto/matrixDescriber/README.md

     ```
     sudo port install eigen3
     ```
-- Makefile may need to be modified for the actual path to [eigen3][c41c0ee0].
+- Other operating system may need to install the package with a different name, or download directly from the [eigen3][c41c0ee0] website.
+Makefile may need to be modified to correct for the full path to your [eigen3][c41c0ee0] header files.

 ## Compile